The earliest signal

 Sensory Decline Trajectory - Impaired Subpopulation.png__PID:be5ec9ca-f6b1-403e-8ce2-043997aafbb7

-The First Cognitive Vital Sign
+Your Brain's First Vital Sign

 Smell, taste, hearing, vision, and touch change years before memory does.
 We make those signals measurable.